 Courtesy USC Digital Library.
 Click image to enlarge.

-On the west side of Citrus, across the street from the former location of the Covina Theater, there is another candidate for Covina's oldest existing structure: the Chapman/Workmen Building (now called the Old Covina Bank Building) at 101 N. Citrus.
+On the west side of Citrus, across the street from the former location of the Covina Theater, there is another candidate for Covina's oldest existing structure: the Chapman/Workmen (not "Workman") Building (now called the Old Covina Bank Building) at 101 N. Citrus.
 The Assessor's record shows (as does a photo of the building, below) that it was erected in 1897.

 The Chapman/Workmen Building (1897, left) and the actual oldest building in Covina (1885, center) circa 1905.